-MPs back £12bn-a-year tax hike for NHS but warning of doctor and nurse shortages
+MPs back £12bn-a-year tax hike for NHS amid warning of doctor and nurse shortages

 “I suspect, in the short term, we will have to relax all the immigration requirements for doctors and nurses, which is not great for developing countries but may well be our only choice.”

-Although the plan is billed as ending the social care crisis, only £5.4bn of the £36bn to be raised over three years is for care – with the NHS grabbing around £25bn and £6bn going to the devolved governments.
+Although the plan is billed as a measure aimed at ending the social care crisis, only £5.4bn of the £36bn to be raised over three years is for care, with the NHS grabbing around £25bn, and £6bn going to the devolved governments.

-Furthermore, the Treasury acknowledged the £5.4bn is largely for “implementing” the new caps and floors and for ensuring local councils pay more to care home providers.
+Furthermore, the Treasury acknowledged that the £5.4bn is largely for “implementing” the new caps and floors, and for ensuring that local councils pay more to those providing residential care.

-Lifetime care payments will be capped at £86,000 from October 2023, to allow homeowners facing “catastrophic” care costs, for conditions such as dementia, to pass on their properties to their children.
+Lifetime care payments will be capped at £86,000 from October 2023, to allow homeowners facing “catastrophic” care costs for conditions such as dementia to pass on their properties to their children.

-No-one with assets below £20,000 will pay any social care costs – but, although there is a “floor” of £100,000, people with assets between £20,000 and that amount will contribute on a sliding scale.
+No one with assets below £20,000 will pay any social care costs – but, although there is a “floor” of £100,000, people with assets between £20,000 and that amount will contribute on a sliding scale.

-The Liberal Democrats warned the October 2023 date for the care cap would cause a “massive cliff edge” as people “avoid coming forward for care” before that date, to avoid bills.
+The Liberal Democrats warned that the October 2023 date for the care cap would cause a “massive cliff edge” as people “avoid coming forward for care” before that date in order to avoid bills.

 But Steve Barclay, the Treasury chief secretary, said the levy would “provide the additional funding to the NHS so that it can recover from the pandemic”.